 Seek support and guidance

-- Visit FEMA/Ready.gov for more information regarding wildfire after an emergency.
+- Visit FEMA/Ready.gov for more information regarding wildfires after an emergency.

 - Contact your local disaster relief service, such as the American Red Cross, if you need someplace to stay, food, water, or medicine.

-- Contact your insurance company to file a claim and update your coverages if your home experienced damage.
+- Contact your insurance company to file a claim and update your coverage if your home experiences damage.

 - Photograph any damage for records